Skip to main content

 • Céline Charveriat, Core expert of this Knowledge Community, the Founder and Director of Pro(to)topia and Adjunct Professor at PSIA.
 She is an independent environmentalist and former Executive Director at the Institute for European Environmental Policy (IEEP).

-• Taube Van Melkebeke, Green European Foundation (GEF)’s Head of Policy and Knowledge Communities lead.
+• Taube Van Melkebeke is Head of Policy at the Green European Foundation (GEF).
+She leads the different Knowledge Communities of the foundation.
 For further information, contact her at taube.vanmelkebeke@gef.eu.

 This policy brief has been realised by the Green European Foundation with the financial support of the European Parliament to the Green European Foundation.
 The European Parliament is not responsible for the content of this publication.